 There’s no shortage of things do in the Caribbean, from snorkeling and hiking to sailing along the coast with a rum punch in hand.
 But let’s face it, most people visit the islands for one main reason: to hit the beach.
 After all, there’s something about slipping your toes into soft white sand and looking out over shimmering turquoise waters that’s basically guaranteed to lower your blood pressure.
 But which stretches of sand are the best Caribbean beaches for your next trip?

 Some of the following beaches made the list because they’re simply picture-perfect—like stepping into an Instagram shot.
 Others made the cut for the best Caribbean beaches because they have special features that make them unforgettable.
-(Swimming with friendly pigs, anyone?)
+(Pink sand, anyone?)
 For the perfect Caribbean vacation, pack your flip-flops and hit the sand at one of these beaches.